Skip to main content

 • 3 Radiopharmacists

-• 14 Manipulators in Medical Electro-Radiology
+• 14 Medical Electro-Radiology Technicians

 • Activities

-• detection of the radiation emitted by the radiopharmaceutical using a gamma camera associated with a data processing computer system.
+• the detection of radiation emitted by the radiopharmaceutical using a gamma camera associated with a computer data processing system.

 • as well as the search for infectious foci on prostheses .